erikvargas1/CCNA-Notes/README.md

 ----
 ## Day 17 VLANs (part 2)

-**What is trunk ports?**
+**What is a trunk port?**
-A trunk ports is used to carry traffic from multiple VLANs over a single interface.
+A trunk ports are used to carry traffic from multiple VLANs over a single interface.

 **VLAN Tagging**
 Switches will **tag** all frames that they send over a trunk link.
 This allows the receiving switch to know which VLAN the frame belongs to.